-3. LONDON QUALITY REVIEW CHARTER
+3. LONDON DESIGN REVIEW CHARTER

-We confirm that our review process is run in accordance with the London Quality Review Charter.
+The Ealing Design Review Panel process is run in accordance with the London Design Review Charter.

 High quality - delivered in a manner that accords with the Design Council CABE / Landscape Institute / RTPI / RIBA guide, which calls for reviews to be independent, expert, multidisciplinary, accountable, transparent, proportionate, timely, advisory, objective and available.